dattranvnu/tools/README.md

+# Fundamentals of HTML

+## Introduction: Fundamentals of HTML

 <div data-testid="markdown" class="spacing-loose__3_R8mSIQ2cspwhDGkCOXTu markdown__1eeYJ4WPKUcvX_LDDGJR12 darkTheme__2i0sjr_RjoITRh35Ld2GzM gamut-gk1onf-ArticleMarkdown e1xfx7rd0"><p class="p__1qg33Igem5pAgn4kPMirjw">The goal of this unit is to introduce you to the fundamentals of HTML, one of the languages essential to developing websites.</p>
 <p class="p__1qg33Igem5pAgn4kPMirjw">After this unit, you will be able to:</p>
 <ul class="ul__11icM1EC_0uPj3OY0Skp4r">